Let’s clear something up right away — I’m Australian, not American.

 But, it is nothing you can’t get used to- as long as you learn to ski or pick up a hobby to make the winters pass by a little quicker.

 Taxes, banking, healthcare, and many other things are far simpler in Norwegian society, and the government does a good job of protecting residents and expats.
+I’d argue that it’s also the best place to invest anywhere in Europe.

 Norway consistently ranks as one of the happiest places on the planet, and after four years of living there, I know why!
 Nature, a sound system, and people caring for each other all play a role in this Scandinavian society.